eclipse/paho.mqtt.m2mqtt/README.md

 For documentation, providing feedback, issues and finding out how to contribute please refer to the [Home repo](https://github.com/nanoframework/Home).

 Join our Discord community [here](https://discord.gg/gCyBu8T).

+## Credits

+The list of contributors to this project can be found at [CONTRIBUTORS](https://github.com/nanoframework/Home/blob/main/CONTRIBUTORS.md).
+This library was created and maintained by [Paolo Patierno](https://github.com/ppatierno) and it's part of the [Eclipse Project](https://github.com/eclipse/paho.mqtt.m2mqtt).

+## License

+The **nanoFramework** Class Libraries are licensed under the [MIT license](LICENSE.md).

+## Code of Conduct

+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

+### .NET Foundation

+This project is supported by the [.NET Foundation](https://dotnetfoundation.org).